 The FaceTime Waiting for Activation error is one that causes a lot of anguish and pain to users the world over.
 Despite the fact that the issue will disappear at one point or the other, doing so won’t be easy.
 There are literally dozens of ways that this issue can be resolved and different methods are to be tested.

-10 Ways to Resolve FaceTime Waiting for Activation Error on iPhone and iPad in IOS 11 or iOS 10
+10 Ways to Resolve FaceTime Waiting for Activation Error on iPhone and iPad

 1. Check your Internet Connection